apache/gravitino/docs/cli.md

 ## Gravitino CLI configuration file

 The gravitino CLI can read commonly used CLI options from a configuration file.
-By default the file is `.gravitino` in the users home directory.
+By default, the file is `.gravitino` in the user's home directory.
 The metalake, URL and ignore parameters can be set in this file.

 ```text
 #